dv1sual/GameShelf-Support/README.md

-# GameShelf Support
+# GameShard Support

-GameShelf is a game tracking app for iPhone.
+GameShard is a game tracking app for iPhone.
 Track your library, log play time, discover new games, and earn achievements.

 ## Report a Bug or Ask a Question

-[Open an issue](https://github.com/dv1sual/GameShelf-Support/issues) and use the template below:
+[Open an issue](https://github.com/dv1sual/GameShard-Support/issues) and use the template below:

 ```
 App Version: